⭐ Why is DNS Prefetch Important for Performance?

 Can DNS Prefetch harm site performance?

-Overuse or misuse of DNS Prefetch can cause unnecessary network traffic, potentially impacting other sites negatively.
+Overuse or misuse of DNS Prefetch can cause unnecessary network traffic, potentially impacting other sites negatively by overwhelming DNS servers.

 Is DNS Prefetch supported by all browsers?

-Most modern browsers support DNS Prefetch, but it is always good to test across different platforms.
+Most modern browsers support DNS Prefetch, but it is always good to test across different platforms to ensure consistent performance, as some older browsers may not support it fully.

 🔍 Related Performance Terms